-Opponents see a triangular relationship between Benefits, Costs and Profits.
+Opponents also see the bottom-line, but it is not a circle, they see a triangular relationship between Benefits, Costs and Profits.

-Benefits: Locals will get some benefit from the facilities, but the benefits flow, predominantely, to tourists.
-They are the main users and the experience is made for them.
-It is a one-off, one hour experience.
-For tourists, social inclusion, environmental impact and cultural vitality do not matter.
+Benefits: Locals will get some benefit from the facilities, but the benefits flow, predominantly, to tourists.
+The experience is made for tourists.
+Social inclusion, environmental impact and cultural vitality hardly matter.

-Costs The users must pay the cost of the ticket, the proponent has costs too: establishment, construction and management costs, but the main costs are borne, predominantly, by the Hobart community.
-They experience the environmental and social impacts, the cultural wound.
-Their economy cops the collateral reputational damage.
-The cannibalisation of existing businesses by the project would be experienced almost exclusively in the Hobart economy.
+Costs Users pay the cost of the ticket, the proponent has costs too, but the costs are borne, predominantly, by the Hobart community.
+The environmental degradation and social exclusivity, the cultural wound, the collateral reputational damage and cannibalisation of existing businesses would hit the Hobart economy hardest.

-Profits Some businesses will derive profits from building or servicing the project, it will provide employees with income, but, predominantly, the profits flow to the shareholders in the company, and the scheme's proponent, Riser + Gain, is one of the two major shareholders.
+Profits Some businesses will profit from building or servicing the project, it will provide its employees some income, but the profits flow predominantly to the company shareholders, and the scheme's proponent (Riser + Gain) is the major shareholder.